Daniel-KM/Omeka-S-module-SearchSolr/README.md

 sudo systemctl start solr
 ```

-The result may be more complete with direct command:
+The result may be more complete with direct commands:

 ```sh
 sudo su - solr -c "/opt/solr/bin/solr status"